Whiz: A Fast and Flexible Data Analytics System: Evaluation

 {\bf Workloads:} We consider a mix of jobs, all from TPC-DS ({\bf batch}), or all from PageRank ({\bf graph}).
 In each experiment, jobs are randomly chosen and follow a Poisson arrival distribution with average inter-arrival time of 20s.
 Each job lasts up to 10s of minutes, and takes as input tens of GBs of data.
-Since jobs arrive and finish arbitrarily, the resource availability during the course of a job's execution fluctuates.
 For {\bf streaming}, we created a synthetic workload from a job which periodically replays GBs of text data from HDFS and returns top 5 most common words for the first 100 distinct words found.
 We run each experiment thrice and present the median.